The Virtual Currency Regulation Review: Cayman Islands

 The beneficial ownership legislation requires certain companies to maintain details of their beneficial owners and related legal entities on a beneficial ownership register.

-The Economic Substance Law came into force on 1 January 2019 and the Cayman Islands Tax Information Authority published detailed Guidance Notes on 30 April 2019.
+The ES Act came into force on 1 January 2019 and the Cayman Islands Tax Information Authority published detailed Guidance Notes on 30 April 2019.

-Under the Economic Substance Law any relevant entity that carries on a relevant activity and receives relevant income in a financial period must satisfy the economic substance test in relation to that activity (the ES Test) and make an annual filing with the Tax Information Authority.
+Under the ES Act any relevant entity that carries on a relevant activity and receives relevant income in a financial period must satisfy the economic substance test in relation to that activity (the ES Test) and make an annual filing with the Tax Information Authority.

 Aside from the basic filing requirements, a relevant entity that does not carry on any relevant activity is not required to satisfy the ES Test.

-Under the Economic Substance Law, all Cayman Islands companies incorporated under the Companies Law or the Limited Liability Companies Law, all limited liability partnerships registered under the Limited Liability Partnerships Law and all overseas companies that are registered in the Cayman Islands under the Companies Law are relevant entities except those entities that are: an investment fund; tax resident outside the Cayman Islands; or a domestic company.
+Under the ES Act, all Cayman Islands companies incorporated under the Companies Act or the Limited Liability Companies Act, all exempted limited partnerships registered under the ELP Act, limited liability partnerships registered under the Limited Liability Partnerships Act and all overseas companies registered in the Cayman Islands under the Companies Act are relevant entities except those entities that are: an investment fund; tax resident outside the Cayman Islands; or a domestic company.

 Relevant income is 'all of an entity's gross income from its relevant activities and recorded in its books and records under applicable accounting standards'.
 Any income that is not generated from relevant activities is not to be considered when determining adequate substance in the Cayman Islands.